 NOTE: Decker College of Nursing and Health Sciences is transitioning its Adult-Gerontology Nurse Practitioner program to the DNP degree starting in fall 2024.
-The final cohort admitted to the master's level (MS) NP program in this speciality will occur in fall 2023.
-After that time, all nurse practitioner education programs will only be offered at the DNP level.
 We’re making this change in accordance with recommendations from national nursing organizations such as the American Association Colleges of Nursing (AACN) and the National Organization of Nurse Practitioner Faculties (NONPF), which has committed to move all entry-level NP education to the DNP degree by 2025.

 We created a program selection app to help you find the right graduate nursing program.
 It's quick and easy -- just follow the prompts!

-Decker College is now located on Binghamton University's Health Sciences Campus in Johnson City.
-See a video tour of our new facility!
+Decker College is located on Binghamton University's Health Sciences Campus in Johnson City.
+See a video tour of our facility!

 - MS in Adult/Gerontological Nursing